What is a tax sale?

 Since the tax sale is a public event, others will likely be submitting tenders.
 The person with the highest tender will be permitted to purchase the property.
 Your deposit should be at least 20% of the full amount.

-Things you need to know about Tax Sales
+Things you need to know about Tax Sale

 Spring and fall are the busiest seasons for tax sales with winter being the slowest.
 Because tax sales are very time-consuming for municipalities, they generally engage in tax sales during periods of time when they are typically less busy.